-Many ponder and ask the question “why do weight lifting gloves have no fingers?”.
+Many ponder and ask the question “why do weight lifting gloves designed to have no fingers?”.
 The simple answer is: to ensure that the fingers grip the bars properly and allow flexibility — technically, to facilitate the process of hook gripping.

 Parts of a weightlifting glove